JimmyTheJ/web-server/readme.md

 ### Building Instructions:

-1. Client code is in `./src/Client/vue-server-ui` folder
+1. Client code is in `./src/Client/vue-server-ui` folder.
+Run `npm install` in this folder to start.

 	a) To run front-end server with hot-module replacement: